Research Assistant at the Chair of Educational Science, History of Education (Prof. Dr. Carola Groppe) at Helmut Schmidt University.

 2013 Funding for a six-month internship at the German School in Athens (Greece) through the European Erasmus program

-Culture Policy for the New Turkey examines the role of Friedrich Schrader and the Osmanischer Lloyd in the context of educational and cultural policy in the Ottoman Empire between 1908 and 1918.
-This annotated collection of sources sheds light on Schrader’s contributions as a journalist and intellectual to contemporary debates on school reform, women’s emancipation, and language policy.
-Positioned between German cultural imperialism and Ottoman modernization efforts, his writings provide new insights into a largely overlooked chapter of German-Ottoman educational history.
-In this volume, Ingrid Lohmann and I analyze Schrader’s work within the broader transnational dynamics of cultural and educational policy during this transformative period.
+The volume Cultural Policy for the New Turkey explores the role of Friedrich Schrader (1865–1922) and the Osmanischer Lloyd at the intersection of educational and cultural policy in the Ottoman Empire between 1908 and 1918.
+The annotated collection of sources illustrates how Schrader, as a journalist and intellectual, engaged with reform discourses on schooling, women’s emancipation, and language policy.
+He navigated between German cultural imperialism and Ottoman modernization policies.
+Together with Ingrid Lohmann , I examine Schrader’s journalistic work as a previously underexplored chapter of German-Ottoman educational history.
 (Open Access)

-The article critically examines how the concept of “Europe” is constructed in the history of education and used to differentiate it from the “non-European.”
-From a conceptual-historical and postcolonial perspective, it becomes evident how European narratives contribute to the creation of a hegemonic self-image that positions the “West” as superior.
-The analysis highlights how such constructions reproduce historical inequalities and create marginalizations.
+The article critically examines how the concept of “Europe” has been constructed in the history of education and used to differentiate from the “non-European.”
+From a conceptual-historical and postcolonial perspective, it shows how European narratives contribute to the creation of a hegemonic self-image that positions the “West” as superior.
+The analysis demonstrates that such constructions reproduce historical inequalities and create marginalizations.
 (Open Access)

-In the article, I delve into the question of how war and peace are adressed in textbooks of the German Empire.
-The analysis becomes particulary intriguing when considering conflicts that aren’t considered “domestic”; which I set the focus on the Russo-Turkish War of 1877/78.
-The analysis reveals that even the pedagogical presentation of ostensibly distant conflicts was far from neutral, consistently involving an imperialistic and interest-specific framing.
+In this article, I examine how war and peace are represented in textbooks of the German Empire.
+Of particular interest is the observation that these works do not focus on “their own” wars; instead, they exemplarily address the Russo-Turkish War of 1877/78.
+The analysis shows that even the pedagogical presentation of seemingly distant conflicts was by no means neutral and was always framed according to imperial and interest-specific perspectives.
 (Link)

-The article introduces key findings from my monograph on how knowledge about the Ottoman Empire is portrayed in textbooks, putting them into a broader context.
-This examination contributes to revisiting the roots of stereotypes once thought outdated, yet still effective to some extent even today.
+The article presents key findings from my dissertation on the knowledge about the Ottoman Empire produced in school textbooks and situates them within a broader educational and history-of-knowledge context.
+The study contributes to tracing the origins of stereotypes long considered outdated, some of which remain influential to this day.
 (Open Access)

-My contribution focuses on the construction of gender relations in textbooks for girls’ education during the 19th century.
-The prefaces of these educational materials reveal the gender anthropological assumptions that serve as the theoretical foundation for the content presented in these books.
-The intention was to present historical knowledge to girls in a specific manner, one that wouldn’t overwhelm them and would appear appropriate to their life circumstances.
+My contribution examines the construction of gender relations in textbooks for girls’ schools and daughters’ education in the 19th century.
+It highlights, based on the prefaces of these textbooks, the gender-anthropological assumptions that form the (theoretical) foundation of these educational materials.
+Historical knowledge was therefore intended to be presented to girls in a very specific way—one that would not overwhelm them and that appeared appropriate to their lived experience.
 (Link)

-The article is a sub-study that was conducted in connection with my monograph.
-In this study, the perceptions and ideas about “the Turks” and “Turkey” are analyzed in an exemplary history textbook designed for Catholic schools.
-The findings reveal that the textbook consistently contains pejorative attributions.
-It serves as a prime example of how linguistic expressions from earlier historical contexts are perpetuated and disseminated.
+The article is a case study developed in the context of my doctoral dissertation.
+It analyzes German ideas and perceptions of “the Turks” and “Turkey” in an exemplary 19th-century history textbook for Catholic schools.
+The study shows that the textbook is consistently permeated with negative attributions, making it a prime example of the dissemination of such discourses, which originate from earlier historical contexts.
 (Open Access)

 Together with Ingrid Lohmann at the Colloquium on the History of Education of the Network of Hamburg Historians of Education at the University of Hamburg, 08 November 2024.